FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/go_sdk/contractExamples.md

 ## State Secret Sample

-The development process for using the state secret feature is roughly the same as for non-state secrets, with the following differences.
+The development process for using the state secret feature is roughly the same as for non-state secrets, with the following differences

-- The FISCO BCOS blockchain network needs to open the national secret feature
+- The FISCO BCOS blockchain network needs to turn on the national secret feature
-- Need to replace non-state secret private key with state secret private key
+- You need to replace the non-state secret private key with the state secret private key
-- Need to prepare the TLS certificate and private key
+- TLS certificate and private key need to be prepared
-- When installing the solc compiler, you need to add**-g** option, replace with the State Secret version
-- When using the abigen tool to convert bin and abi to go files, you need to add parameters**--smcrypto=true**
+- need to add when installing solc compiler**-g** option, replace with the State Secret version -When using the abigen tool to convert bin and abi to go files, you need to add parameters**--smcrypto=true**

 ### HelloWorld Sample

 #### Prepare the HelloWorld.sol contract file

-In the go-Create a helloworld folder in the sdk home directory and create a HelloWorld.sol contract in the folder。The contract provides two interfaces, get()and set()to get / set the contract variable name。The contract is as follows
+Create a new helloworld folder in the go-sdk home directory and create the HelloWorld.sol contract in this folder。The contract provides two interfaces, get()and set()to get / set the contract variable name。The contract is as follows

 ```solidity
 pragma solidity >=0.6.10 <0.8.20;